 Summary

-The NASA Hydrological Forecast and Analysis System (NHyFAS; Arsenault et al., 2020) was developed to provide seasonal drought forecasts that are relevant for USAID and USACE activities in the Middle East and Africa, based on existing NASA Earth science capabilities.
-Primary goals include: (1) supporting USAID’s Famine Early Warning Systems Network (FEWS NET) to better predict water supply deficits related to agricultural drought and food insecurity, and (2) provide indicators related to forecasted hydrological anomalies and conditions.
+The NASA Hydrological Forecast and Analysis System (NHyFAS; Arsenault et al., 2020; Shukla et al., 202) was developed originally to provide seasonal drought forecasts, based on existing NASA Earth science capabilities.
+Primary goals included (1) to help U.S. agencies better predict water supply deficits related to agricultural drought and food insecurity, and (2) provide indicators related to forecasted hydrological anomalies and conditions.

 * Disclaimer: The below figures and forecast information are provisionally provided as experimental, and these products are for reference only and at user-own discretion and risk.